Financial Aid Checklist

 • Federal Parent PLUS Loan

-• Private Student/Parent Loan
+• Private Student or Parent Loan

 Joshua Fitzgerald photo